estherleah/CryptED/README.md

 # CryptED

-An educational cryptography app, created using React Native.
+An educational cryptography app, created using React Native, Redux and Firebase.